jrroosevelt/VS2PCG/VS2PCG_Card_Clarifications.md

 * If someone tries to tell you that this isn’t really how nerfing, errata-ing, and banning works, you just take your katana and do some "development” on them, if you know what I mean.

+# Devil Slayer
+Set: The New Defenders
+Devil-Slayer His Shadow Cloak lets him attack hidden and stunned characters.
+Treat it as a regular attack (both players can play Plot Twists, Power Up, etc.), but keep in mind the face-down character’s powers are turned off and its team affiliation is not available for things like playing a plot twist.

 # Doctor Faustus
 Set: S.H.I.E.L.D. vs. Hydra
 **Hypnotic Suggestion**